-Respondents in the DACA category tend to emphasize feeling more secure, more confident, and having more of a sense of belonging.
+Respondents in the DACA category emphasized feeling more secure, more confident, and having more of a sense of belonging.

 - Yes, yes.
 I'm not hiding in the shadows anymore.
-I feel useful. 'm able to help a lot of people now in two languages.
+I feel useful.
+I'm able to help a lot of people now in two languages.
 That gave me a lot of self-esteem and self-worth, knowing that I'm able to help others and get a good job and get paid for what I do.
 It definitely helps me feel like I belong somewhere and in my self-esteem. - More confidence driving, now having a license.
-And more confidence in being able to have a better life. - I can focus more on my goals because I have I have more advantages with DACA and that makes me set bigger goals for myself because now I have the opportunity to do those. - Yes.
-Before, I didn't feel like I had a chance at all being here in the US.
+And more confidence in being able to have a better life.

+- I can focus more on my goals because I have more advantages with DACA and that makes me set bigger goals for myself because now I can do those. - Yes.
+Before, I didn't feel like I had a chance to be here in the US.
 I felt like I couldn't go to college or get a good job.
-So, after they helped me, it made me feel like more normal, like I had more opportunities open to me, like I could actually study, and I could actually work somewhere that I actually wanted to, not just somewhere that would take me.
+So, after they helped me, it made me feel like more normal, like I had more opportunities open to me, like I could actually study, and I could actually work somewhere I actually wanted to, not just somewhere that would take me.